-Website: http://azppse.state.az.us
+$\underline{http://hed.state.nm.us/institutions/complaints.aspx}$

 Appeal Timelines

 Appeals for both academic and non-academic concerns must be filed no later than five weeks after grades are posted for the course involving the appealed issue.
 Appeals received after this deadline will not be considered.
 If the student chooses to dispute the first appeal decision, the second appeal must be filed with the University within five weeks after the notification of the first appeal decision is issued.